 5. Cast Iron Plant – Best Tough Plant For Low Oxygen Areas

-For beginners, Cast Iron Plant (Aspidistra elatior) is known for surviving extremely tough indoor conditions.
-It tolerates poor airflow, low light, and irregular watering.
+Cast Iron Plant (Aspidistra elatior) survives extremely tough indoor environments.
+It tolerates low light, poor ventilation, and irregular watering.

-Its large dark green leaves provide a classic decorative appearance.
-The plant grows slowly but remains healthy with minimal care.
+Its large, dark green leaves provide a classic, elegant appearance.
+The plant grows slowly but remains healthy over many years.

 Pros